Para-Mongolic languages: Languages

 The languages of the Xiongnu, Donghu and Wuhuan might be Para-Mongolic, as might those of the Xianbei and the Tuoba (the founders of the Northern Wei) and Khitan.
 Because the surviving evidence for Xianbei and Tuoba is very sparse, one can only hypothesize that a genetic relationship could be possible.
 In the case of Khitan, there is rich evidence, but most of it is written in the two Khitan scripts (large and small) that have yet to be fully deciphered.
 However, from the available evidence it has been concluded that a genetic relationship to Mongolic is likely.

 Tuoba

-Alexander Vovin (2007) identifies the extinct Tuoba language (Tabγač) as a Mongolic language.
+Alexander Vovin (2007) identifies the extinct Tuoba language (Tabɣač) as a Mongolic language.
 However, Chen (2005) argues that Tuoba was a Turkic language.

 Shimunek classifies Tuoba as a "Serbi" (i.e., para-Mongolic) language, along with Tuyuhun and Khitan.

-Ruanruan
+Rouran

-Alexander Vovin (2018) suggests that the Ruanruan language of the Rouran Khaganate was a Mongolic language, close but not identical to Middle Mongolian.
+Alexander Vovin (2018) suggests that the Rouran language of the Rouran Khaganate was a Mongolic language, close but not identical to Middle Mongolian.

+Pannonian Avar

+Shimunek (2017) proposes that the elite core of the Avars spoke a "Para-Mongolic language" of the "Serbi–Awar" group, that is a sister branch of the Mongolic languages.
+Together, the Serbi–Awar and Mongolic languages make up the Serbi–Mongolic languages.